ChanchitoFinance/ChanchitoTools/ChanchitoTools.ContextEngineering/SocialMedia/StoryTelling/WRITING_GUIDELINES.md

 # Writing Guidelines: Show, Don't Tell

-## Core Principle: Create Scenes, Not Explanations
+## Core Principle: Focus on Feelings and Experiences, Not Technical Details

-The difference between good and great stories is **showing** readers an experience instead of **telling** them about it.
+The difference between good and great stories is **showing** readers how something FEELS and the human IMPACT it has, rather than explaining technical mechanics or implementation details.

 ---

-## Show vs Tell: Technical Examples
+## Show vs Tell: Focus on Human Experience

-### Example 1: Finding DDD Concepts
+### Example 1: Finding Real Domain Understanding

-❌ **TELLING:**
+❌ **TELLING (Technical Focus):**
 "To find domain concepts, you should talk to domain experts and observe their language patterns."

-✅ **SHOWING:**
+✅ **SHOWING (Experience Focus):**
 "The analyst said 'batch' three times in two minutes.
+I felt lost—like I was speaking a different language.
 I started writing down every noun she used.
-By the end of our coffee, I had fifteen concepts—none of which appeared in our codebase."
+By the end of our coffee, I had fifteen concepts—none of which appeared in our codebase.
+The relief was immediate."

 ---

-### Example 2: Avoiding Overcomplicated Models
+### Example 2: The Weight of Unnecessary Complexity

-❌ **TELLING:**
+❌ **TELLING (Technical Focus):**
 "Developers often add unnecessary complexity when they try to predict future needs."

-✅ **SHOWING:**
+✅ **SHOWING (Experience Focus):**
 "He added five interfaces for a feature that changed twice a year.
 'Future-proofing,' he called it.
 Six months later, we deleted four of them.
-Nobody had time to understand the maze."
+The weight lifted immediately—nobody had time to understand the maze he'd built."

 ---

-### Example 3: Modeling Change Over Time
+### Example 3: The Frustration of Lost Context

-❌ **TELLING:**
+❌ **TELLING (Technical Focus):**
 "You need to consider how values evolve when designing your data model."

-✅ **SHOWING:**
+✅ **SHOWING (Experience Focus):**
 "The bug report said 'incorrect score.'
 But when we looked at the database, it was right—for now.
+The frustration was real.
 We'd been overwriting history.
-Every update erased what came before."
+Every update erased what came before, leaving us with no way to explain the journey."

 ---